 In the standard ad units or the interstitial the entire ad unit is clickable, so sometimes people just want to close or avoid the ad or start scrolling but unintentionally they hit the advertisement and end up on a play store or on a website where they technically didn’t want to be.

-Since native advertisements is structured so that only certain areas of the advertisement is clickable, it’s a good way to protect the advertisers from false clicks.
-In native advertisement only the image and the call-to-action button is clickable whereas the rest is not, which is basically defined by the IAB standard terms.”
+Since native advertisements are structured so that only certain areas of the advertisement is clickable, it’s a good way to protect the advertisers from false clicks.
+In native advertisement, only the image and the call-to-action button is clickable whereas the rest is not, which is basically defined by the IAB standard terms.”

 The importance of the image